 You can use similar professional grade watercolors such as Windsor-Newton, Holbein, Cheap Joes… Bring what similar colors you may already have and add colors as you see fit.
 I’ve been very happy with the quality, color and consistency of Daniel Smith Watercolors for over 25 years.

-BASIC SET: Lemon Yellow, Naples Yellow, New Gamboge, Yellow Ochre, Burnt Sienna, Permanent Brown, Cadmium Orange Hue or Pyroll Orange, Cadmium Red Hue, Quinacridone Rose, Rose of Ultramarine, Lavender, French Ultra Marine, Cobalt Blue, Phthalo Blue Green Shade, Green Apatite Genuine, Rich Green Gold, Neutral Tint, Titanium White (keep in tube, only use fresh)
+- Lemon Yellow, New Gamboge, Naples Yellow, Yellow Ochre, Quinacridone Gold, Permanent Brown, Cadmium Orange Hue or Pyroll or Perinone Orange, Cadmium Red Hue, Quinacridone Rose, Rose of Ultramarine, Lavender, French Ultra Marine, Cobalt Blue, Phthalo Blue Green Shade, Cobalt Teal Blue, Phthalo Yellow Green, Green Apatite Genuine, Neutral Tint, Titanium White (keep in tube, only use fresh)

 - MAKE EVERY DAY A PAINTING